KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Solarman by utzl](https://github.com/utzl/MMM-Solarman)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
+1. There are no specific keywords in 'package.json'.
+We would use them as tags on the module list page.
+Add a few meaningful terms to the keywords in the package.json.
+Not just “magicmirror” or “module”.
 2. Typo: Found `Magic Mirror` in file `MMM-Solarman.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.